AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

   is returned, if one is \e nulled, \c false.

   As all function registrations have to be performed at run-time, this macro is to be placed in the
-  \ref alib_manual_bootstrapping "bootstrap section" of an application.
+  \ref alib_mod_bs "bootstrap section" of an application.

   @param TComparable  The comparable type name.